There's a quaint little fishing village in southwest Florida with a cool vibe and a whole lotta color goin' on.

 Shop the Funky Galleries

-But something happens to me when I come here - the slow pace, the funky vibe - I'm not sure which.
+Something happens to you when you come to Matlacha - the slow pace, the funky vibe - I'm not sure which.
 You're forced to relax.
-All I wanted to do was take in a stroll among the shops, antique stores, and galleries.
-They fit naturally within the quaintness of the town, as if every sleepy fishing village could use a pop of color.
-Even the telephone poles are painted!
+And spending the afternoon browsing the shops, antique stores, and galleries seems the perfect way to unwind.
+The whimsical storefronts fit the quaintness of the town and are guaranteed to put some pop in your Instagram - every sleepy fishing village could really use a good dose of color!

 One of my favorite galleries belongs to local artist Leoma Lovegrove, the outside of her lime green and pink gallery perfectly offsetting the vibrant, multi-colored canvases she's famous for.
 Look for the quirky white mannequins on the roof and her signature white-glove sunglasses.